The Man, His History and Machines

 Rocket Powered Go-Kart

-In 1980 whilst living in the USA, Rosco was instrumental in the development of a rocket-powered Go-Kart in which he reached 253 mph (407 km/h) over the 1/4 mile in 5.9 seconds!
+In 1980 on a visit to the USA, Rosco drives a rocket-powered go-kart, which he then purchased from Fred Goeske.
+Rosco reached 253 mph (407 km/h) over the 1/4 mile in 5.97 seconds!
 “It was an incredible feeling sitting in that thing with the fuel bubbling and gurgling just behind your head and then hitting the throttle” says Rosco with a smile.
-“It was truly an awesome machine” and it is still the fastest Go-Kart in the world and is now housed at the historic York Motor Museum, which is 60 km east of Perth in Western Australia.
+“It was truly an awesome machine” and it is still the fastest go-kart in the world and is now housed at the historic York Motor Museum, which is 60 kilometres east of Perth in Western Australia.

 Powered by a J34 Westinghouse jet engine with purpose built after-burner.
 The engine was originally fitted to the Lockheed Neptune as a Jato engine, producing 6,500 lbs thrust.